xeolabs/xeolabs.github.com/index.md

 I graduated with a degree in computer science from the University of Canterbury in 2005.
 Before that, I studied electronic engineering at the Christchurch Polytechnic.
 <br><br>
-Over the past couple of decades, I've taught computing at an elementary school, tutored programming and algorithms at a university, been a CTO in San Diego, tested wind turbines in New Zealand, created two open source WebGL-based 3D engines, lead 3D development on the [BioDigital Human]({{ site.url }}/portfolio/biodigital-human) and the Smiletrain surgical simulator, and built two WebGL-based BIM viewers.
+Over the past two decades, I've taught computing at a school, tutored programming and algorithms at a university, been a CTO in San Diego, tested wind turbines in New Zealand, created two open source WebGL-based 3D engines, lead 3D development on the [BioDigital Human]({{ site.url }}/portfolio/biodigital-human) and the Smiletrain surgical simulator, and built two WebGL-based BIM viewers.